Graces Stream Campsite – closed

 Phone(s):

-Kidds Bush Camping Area Number of tent sites - 40 Camp lakeside in a large grassy area with good shade from mountain beech trees.
+Kidds Bush Camping Area Number of tent sites - 40.
+Camp by Lake Hawea in a large grassy area with good shade from mountain beech trees.
 Walk around the lake, go fishing or swimming.

 Phone(s):